erhmeh/UTS-Sensors-and-Control/README.md

 **Program overview (main.py):**
 Our application aims to perform the task of aligning a face in the centre of the image plane at a specified depth.
-This project has real world applications and requires addressing the perception problems image detection and feature extraction.
+This project has real world applications and requires addressing the perception problems of image detection and feature extraction.

 To detect a target image (a face), our application utilises the Haar Cascade classifier through openCV to determine if a face is located in the image plane.
-This allows the location of the face to be recorded and a rectangle to be annotated to the output window, track the target face across the screen.
+This allows the location of the face to be recorded and a rectangle to be annotated to the output window, as well as track the target face across the screen.
 #For more info regarding Harr Cascades refer to https://docs.opencv.org/3.4/db/d28/tutorial_cascade_classifier.html

 Our application has been developed to work with multiple cameras, subscribing to different rostopics for rgb and depth.
 We have included a simple configuration variable to allow for quick changes.